Hierarchical Knowledge Graphs for Story Understanding in Visual Narratives: Methodology

 \section{Methodology}

-Our framework models visual narratives using a hierarchy of knowledge graphs that represent entities, actions, and relationships across multiple levels of abstraction.
-This section describes the construction of panel-level multimodal graphs, temporal sequence graphs, and event-level static graphs, as well as the integration of these components into a unified representation.
-We also detail the annotations of the dataset that support hierarchical modeling and the reasoning functions implemented over the resulting graph structure.
+This framework models visual narratives using a hierarchy of knowledge graphs that represent entities, actions, and relationships across multiple levels of abstraction.
+This section outlines the construction of panel-level multimodal graphs, sequence-level temporal graphs, and event-level semantic graphs, as well as their integration into a unified structure.
+We also describe the hierarchical annotation schema used to support this modeling and the symbolic reasoning functions enabled by the resulting graph representations.